learn-co-curriculum/phase-3-active-record-querying-methods-lab/README.md

+# Active Record Query Methods Lab

-## Objectives
+## Learning Goals

-1. Create a table using ActiveRecord.
+- Create a table using ActiveRecord.
-2. Use Active Record's querying methods.
+- Use Active Record's querying methods.

-## Overview
+## Introduction

 In this lab, we'll be working in a TV show domain.
 We have a TV show model, the `Show` class, and a `shows` table that you'll create in your database.